JorritvdP/JorritvdP/README.md

 ### <div align="center">I'm Jorrit, an aspiring full stack web developer. 👨‍💻  Changing career and excited to start this new adventure. 🚀</div>
 - 🔭 I’m currently working on building my first full web application as part of a 9 week LeWagon bootcamp
 - 🌱 I’m currently learning Ruby on Rails, JavaScript, HTML, CSS, Bootstrap
-- ⚡ Fun fact: My lunch is a cheese sandwich on most days
+- ⚡ Fun fact: On most days my lunch is a cheese sandwich
 <br/>